modelica/ModelicaSpecification/styleguide.md

 The document is in ongoing transition to _one sentence per line_ source code formatting.
 This means that any modified or new text should have each sentence alone on a single physical line in the source file.
-Once we have the physical line breaks in the correct places, the diffs of future changes will become clean and easy to grasp.
+Once we have the physical line breaks in the correct places, the diffs of future changes will become clean and easy to grasp, and merge conflicts much more easily resolved.

 ### Indentation